Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

+!!! danger "Campaign Restriction"

+    This species is made for Crown & Misery campaign.
+Ask the respective DM if you want to use in other campaign.

 # Londoner

 The Londoners arrived from beyond Antares through the Northern Gate, bringing with them their ingenuity, advanced technology, and strong ideologies.
 Highly intelligent and deeply nationalistic, these humans have a mysterious past, their will tempered by constant warfare and perpetual threats to their existence—a reality that persists even in Antares.